-UC brings multiple communication applications, such as e-mail, instant messaging, IP telephony, and audio and video conferencing, together under one umbrella.
-In today's globally dispersed world, Unified Communications certifications are growing in demand.
+Unified Communications brings multiple applications, such as e-mail, instant messaging, IP telephony, as well as audio and video conferencing together under one umbrella.
+In today's globally dispersed world, UC certifications are growing in demand.

-The need of today's organizations to share information, and the proliferation of high-speed broadband connections, has been driving the global unified communications market for several years.
-UC streamlines communications, so that geologically dispersed employees can interact (digitally) as if they're in the same office, even if they're thousands of miles apart.
+The need for today's organizations to share information, along with the proliferation of high-speed broadband connections, has been driving the global unified communications market for several years.
+UC streamlines communications, so that geologically dispersed employees can interact digitally as if they're in the same office, even if they're thousands of miles apart.

-As far as salaries for certified UC pros, SimplyHired lists $73,000 as the average salary for a Unified Communications Engineer role.
-GlassDoor lists salaries as high as $129,000 for senior and lead UC positions.
+As far as salaries go, SimplyHired lists $89,000 as the average salary for a Unified Communications Engineer role.
+This is up by $16,000 from 2015 when the site reported average earnings of $73,000 for the same role.
+GlassDoor lists UC salaries as high as $167,000 for senior and UC engineer positions.

-With new UC technologies coming to market, unified communications is an interesting and in demand area to be in as companies work to improve communication and collaboration.
+With new UC technologies continually coming to market, unified communications offers interesting and in-demand job opportunities as companies labor to improve communication and collaboration.
 If you have an interest in telephony or video conferencing, UC is a good career path to explore.
 As you'll notice in the pages that follow, it's also not an easy path.
-Unified communications roles require knowledge of a number of areas, as a result many UC certifications will require multiple exams to achieve.
+Unified communications roles require knowledge of a number of IT areas and technical disciplines, and as a result, earning UC certifications often requires multiple exams and credentials.

 - Top 5 Unified Communications Certs

 - Cisco Certified Network Professional (CCNP): Collaboration

 - Cisco Certified Internetwork Expert (CCIE): Collaboration

 - Beyond The Top 5: More UC Certs